How Much does it Cost

 Now consider the national average of 65 to 70 hours to become a proficient pilot, your work schedule, family obligations, holidays, sick days, and the weather.
 You may be looking at 8 months to a year to complete your training.

 Our unique position is to accommodate your schedule and flight training needs.
 Whether you fly twice a month or five days a week, we can accommodate you.

 This is a new experience that only 1% of the population has achieved.
 We say,enjoy the process.
 It is an awesome experience.

 Ground training at Lone Star is incorporated into the flight training process.
 Ground training covers aerodynamics, airport operations, flight planning, weather, and decision making skills.
-You will read about a subject, attend a ground lesson to review the subject and then apply this knowledge to your flight training.
+You will read about a subject, attend a ground lesson to review the subject and then apply this knowledge in flight.
 This process develops strong mental and physical habits that may prevent an incident by allowing you to react quickly and accurately when faced with a challenging situation.

 Knowledge in flight training begins on the ground and is applied to your in-flight training experience.
 Each lesson will begin in the classroom covering the objective you will be practicing in the air.
 This preparation will maximize the hands on experience.
 Aerodynamics, weather, airport operations, navigation, flight planning, recovery from unusual attitudes, weight and balance are examples of a some of the segments you will cover.